resque/resque-scheduler/README.markdown

 resque-scheduler
 ===============

+### Description

 Resque-scheduler is an extension to [Resque](http://github.com/defunkt/resque) that adds support for queueing items in the future.

 Requires redis >=1.3.

-Job scheduling is supported in two different way:
+Job scheduling is supported in two different way: Recurring (scheduled) and Delayed.

+Scheduled jobs are like cron jobs, recurring on a regular basis.
+Delayed jobs are resque jobs that you want to run at some point in the future.
+The syntax is pretty explanatory:

+    Resque.enqueue_in(5.days, SendFollowupEmail) # run a job in 5 days
+    # or
+    Resque.enqueue_at(5.days.from_now, SomeJob) # run SomeJob at a specific time

-### Recurring (scheduled)
+### Installation

-Recurring (or scheduled) jobs are logically no different than a standard cron job.
-They are jobs that run based on a fixed schedule which is set at startup.

-The schedule is a list of Resque worker classes with arguments and a schedule frequency (in crontab syntax).
-The schedule is just a hash, but is most likely stored in a YAML like so:

-    queue_documents_for_indexing:
-      cron: "0 0 * * *"
-      class: QueueDocuments
-      args:
-      description: "This job queues all content for indexing in solr"

-    clear_leaderboards_contributors:
-      cron: "30 6 * * 1"
-      class: ClearLeaderboards
-      args: contributors
-      description: "This job resets the weekly leaderboard for contributions"

-NOTE: Six parameter cron's are also supported (as they supported by rufus-scheduler which powers the resque-scheduler process).
-This allows you to schedule jobs per second (ie: "30 * * * * *" would fire a job every 30 seconds past the minute).

-A queue option can also be specified.
-Then the job will go onto the specified queue if it is available (Even if @queue is specified in the job class).
-When the queue is given it is not necessary for the scheduler to load the class.

-    clear_leaderboards_moderator:
-      cron: "30 6 * * 1"
-      class: ClearLeaderboards
-      queue: scoring
-      args: moderators
-      description: "This job resets the weekly leaderboard for moderators"

-And then set the schedule wherever you configure Resque, like so:
+To install:

+    gem install resque-scheduler

+Adding the resque:scheduler rake task:

+    require 'resque_scheduler/tasks'

+There are three things `resque-scheduler` needs to know about in order to do it's jobs: the schedule, where redis lives, and which queues to use.
+The easiest way to configure these things is via the rake task.
+By default, `resque-scheduler` depends on the "resque:setup" rake task.
+Since you probably already have this task, lets just p `resque-scheduler` pretty much needs to know everything `resque` needs to know, let's just put our configuration there.

+    # Resque tasks
+    require 'resque/tasks'
+    require 'resque_scheduler/tasks'

+    namespace :resque do
+      task :setup do
+        require 'resque'
         require 'resque_scheduler'
-    Resque.schedule = YAML.load_file(File.join(File.dirname(__FILE__), '../resque_schedule.yml'))

-Keep in mind, scheduled jobs behave like crons: if your scheduler process (more on that later) is not running when a particular job is supposed to be queued, it will NOT be ran later when the scheduler process is started back up.
-In that sense, you can sort of think of the scheduler process as crond.
-Delayed jobs, however, are different.

-A big shout out to [rufus-scheduler](http://github.com/jmettraux/rufus-scheduler) for handling the heavy lifting of the actual scheduling engine.
+        require 'resque/scheduler'

+        # you probably already have this somewhere
+        Resque.redis = 'localhost:6379'

+        # The schedule doesn't need to be stored in a YAML, it just needs to
+        # be a hash.
+YAML is usually the easiest.
+        Resque::Scheduler.schedule = YAML.load_file('your_resque_schedule.yml')

+        # If your schedule already has +queue+ set for each job, you don't
+        # need to require your jobs.
+This can be an advantage since it's
+        # less code that resque-scheduler needs to know about.
+But in a small
+        # project, it's usually easier to just include you job classes here.
+        # So, someting like this:
+        require 'jobs'

+        # If you want to be able to dynamically change the schedule,
+        # uncomment this line.
+A dynamic schedule can be updated via the
+        # Resque::Scheduler.set_schedule (and remove_schedule) methods.
+        # When dynamic is set to true, the scheduler process looks for
+        # schedule changes and applies them on the fly.
+        #Resque::Scheduler.dynamic = true
+      end
+    end

+The scheduler process is just a rake task which is responsible for both queueing items from the schedule and polling the delayed queue for items ready to be pushed on to the work queues.
+For obvious reasons, this process never exits.

+    $ rake resque:scheduler

+Supported environment variables are `VERBOSE` and `MUTE`.
+If either is set to any nonempty value, they will take effect.  `VERBOSE` simply dumps more output to stdout.  `MUTE` does the opposite and silences all output. `MUTE` supersedes `VERBOSE`.

+NOTE: You DO NOT want to run >1 instance of the scheduler.
+Doing so will result in the same job being queued more than once.
+You only need one instnace of the scheduler running per resque instance (regardless of number of machines).

+If the scheduler process goes down for whatever reason, the delayed items that should have fired during the outage will fire once the scheduler process is started back up again (regardless of it being on a new machine).
+Missed scheduled jobs, however, will not fire upon recovery of the scheduler process.

 ### Delayed jobs

 Delayed jobs are one-off jobs that you want to be put into a queue at some point in the future.
 The classic example is sending email:

-    Resque.enqueue_at(5.days.from_now, SendFollowUpEmail, :user_id => current_user.id)
+    Resque.enqueue_in(5.days, SendFollowUpEmail, :user_id => current_user.id)

-This will store the job for 5 days in the resque delayed queue at which time the scheduler process will pull it from the delayed queue and put it in the appropriate work queue for the given job and it will be processed as soon as a worker is available.
+This will store the job for 5 days in the resque delayed queue at which time the scheduler process will pull it from the delayed queue and put it in the appropriate work queue for the given job and it will be processed as soon as a worker is available (just like any other resque job).

 NOTE: The job does not fire **exactly** at the time supplied.
 Rather, once that time is in the past, the job moves from the delayed queue to the actual resque work queue and will be completed as workers as free to process it.

-Also supported is `Resque.enqueue_in` which takes an amount of time in seconds in which to queue the job.
+Also supported is `Resque.enqueue_at` which takes a timestamp to queue the job.

 The delayed queue is stored in redis and is persisted in the same way the standard resque jobs are persisted (redis writing to disk).
 Delayed jobs differ